GriffithsLab/LabNotebook/content/members/par/index.md

 +++
 # Project title.
-title = "Dr John Griffiths"
+title = "Dr Peter A. Robinson"

 # Date this page was created.
 date = 2016-04-27T00:00:00